 For fit and comfort they added in a mid-grade ergonomic adjustable seat.
 Knee pads on the cockpit add more comfort and control.
-Additionally, there are SlideLock adjustable foot braces that allow you to tune in your fit.
+There are two hatches, one each in the front and rear for plenty of secure storage.

 I really like the balance of weight, size, and comfort on this boat.
 That’s one reason it made a top pick on our list today.
 For the price it’s hard to beat, I think.